Updating Results

 About this course

-Throughout the Master of Physiotherapy (Pelvic Health), you will deepen your knowledge and skills in this key area of physiotherapy and be ready to apply them to your clinical practice.
+The Master of Physiotherapy (Pelvic Health) is designed to expand your scope of practice and develop advanced competencies in pelvic health physiotherapy.
+Throughout the course, you will deepen your knowledge and skills in this key area of physiotherapy and be ready to apply them to your clinical practice.

-The program will challenge and extend your clinical knowledge and you will increase your understanding of the assessment and treatment of conditions across the lifespan, inclusive of paediatrics, adolescent, young and older adults.
-You will also further build on your knowledge of anatomy, physiology, diagnosis, management as well as complex case management.
+This program will challenge and extend your clinical knowledge, increasing your understanding of the assessment and treatment of conditions across the lifespan, inclusive of paediatrics, adolescents, young and older adults.
+You will also further build on your knowledge of anatomy, physiology, diagnosis, management, and complex case management.

-This course is designed for currently practising registered physiotherapists, with at least two years of post-qualification clinical experience in the area of women's, men's and pelvic health.
+This course is designed for currently practicing registered physiotherapists, with at least two years of post-qualification clinical experience in the area of women's, men's, and pelvic health.

 Study locations